tbharthur/pentair_cloud_concurrent/README.md

 - One program controls the pump motor speed (tracked by field s14)
 - Other programs can control relays independently (tracked by fields s30/s31)
 - Programs use the e10 field with value 3 to indicate active control
+- Both relay programs can be active at the same time, eliminating the need for a "both relays" program

 This approach provides granular control over pump speed and relay states that isn't possible through the standard Pentair app interface.